 Change of purpose

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact our Risk & Compliance Manager.
+If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact our Senior Manager, Compliance & Risk.

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.